 - Each parent’s history of domestic abuse, if any.

 Contact our Wayne NJ Child Custody Lawyers for a Free Consultation

-To speak to one of our highly knowledgeable Passaic County child custody attorneys, contact us at 973-233-4396 or toll free at 888-877-7985 for a free initial consultation.
-Our Woodland Park, New Jersey office is conveniently located next to major highways with access to public transportation.
+To speak to one of our highly knowledgeable Passaic County child custody attorneys, contact us at 973-233-4396 or toll-free at 888-877-7985 for a free initial consultation.
+Our Little Falls, New Jersey office is conveniently located next to major highways with access to public transportation.